daos-stack/daos/docs/user/spark.md

 before initializing Hadoop DAOS FileSystem, the user's configuration takes priority.

-### PSM2 Issue
+### Libfabric Signal Handling Issue

-For some libfabric providers, like PSM2, signal chaining should be enabled to better interoperate with DAOS and its dependencies which may install its own signal handlers.
+For some libfabric providers, like the (unsupported) PSM2 provider, signal chaining should be enabled to better interoperate with DAOS and its dependencies which may install its own signal handlers.
 It ensures that signal calls are intercepted so that they do not actually replace the JVM's signal handlers if the handlers conflict with